rschristopher/ischristtrue.com/src/modern-views/schisms.md

 -->

 A *schism* is a split in a religious body.
-And in order to best understand [modern Christianity](christianity.md) it can be instructive to first understand the historic and ongoing schisms within Christianity.
+And in order to best understand [modern Christianity](christianity.md) it can be instructive to understand the historic schisms.